 Lodging, RV Park, restaurants, groceries & gas; Byway interpretation sites.

 The former location of Fort Baker and a trading area since the 1880s, Elgin is a gateway to outstanding outdoor recreation in the Umatilla and Wallowa-Whitman National Forests.
 Home to cattle, grain and hay producers as well as mill and timber workers, this little community hosts the roaring Elgin Stampede PRCA Rodeo the second weekend each July.
 The beautifully restored Elgin Opera House presents movies, concerts and live theater.
-It houses the community’s historical museum.
 The Grande Ronde River flows through town, providing ample opportunity to raft, fish and enjoy the scenery.
 A scenic side trip to the north will take you to the Looking Glass Fish Hatchery.
 The Eagle Cap Excursion Train departs from Elgin, offering rides along the beautiful Grande Ronde and Wallowa Rivers.
-Call 1.800.323.7330 for information or go to www.eaglecaptrainrides.com.
+Call 1.800.323.7330 for information or book online at www.eaglecaptrainrides.com.

 Look for byway interpretation signs at Clarence Witty Park in the center of town and at the historic Elgin Opera House.